unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

 Encompassed by the urban sprawl of the central business district, *Martineztown Park* is a hidden gem within one of Albuquerque's oldest neighborhoods.
 The park is situated at the crossroads of Edith Boulevard and Dr. Martin Luther King Jr. Ave on the east side of downtown.
 Surrounded by Spanish Adobe homes, the historic Longfellow Elementary School, and Lovelace Hosptial, it is easy to see how this park may be overlooked by Albuquerque natives let alone tourist.
 However, it is once you venture into the park you begin to discover the areas rich history.

+Starting at Dr. Martin Luther King Jr Ave. walking north down into the park, you are transported back to the city's orgin through a series of displays that chronicle Native orgin, Spanish conquest, and community intergration.
+Plaques of Native trees, plants, and animals are distributed every few feet trying to giving a sense of what the landscape would've looked like prior to European contact.
+And once you reach the center of the park, laughter from the Longfellow Elementary School and noise from the busy streets can be heard.
+However, continue east into the park and you will experience quite and tranquility.

 {% include figure.html
-  class="img-center"
+  class="img-left"
   width="40%"
   caption="Martineztown Park Trail at Dr. Martin Luther King Jr. Ave" src="images/dmartinez_trail.jpg"
 %}

-Starting at Dr. Martin Luther King Jr Ave. walking north down into the park, you are transported back to the city's orgin through a series of displays that chronicle Native orgin, Spanish conquest, and community intergration.
-Plaques of Native trees, plants, and animals are distributed every few feet trying to giving a sense of what the landscape would've looked like prior to European contact.
-And once you reach the center of the park, laughter from the Longfellow Elementary School and noise from the busy streets can be heard.
-However, continue east into the park and you will experience quite and tranquility.
+Neslted peacefully in the corner of the park at the bottom of the hill with Lovelace Hosptial as the backdrop sits the sculpture, *"Angelitas De Caridad"* by Albuquerque artist Linda DaBeau.
+Though the sculpture feels hidden, its white limestone wings stands out amongst its surrounding.
+Dedicated to the *Sisters of Charity of Cincinnati* who came to New Mexico at the height of the Tuberculosis epedemic and aided the community by transforming St. Joseph's Sanitarium into present day St. Joseph's Hospital and [LovelaceHosptial](http://https://www.abqjournal.com/news/metro/390889metro09-17-05.htm).
+At the time Tuberculosis had killed more Americans than any other disease and continues to be one of the deadliest disease in the world.
+Therefore, *"Angelitas De Caridad"* sculpture beautifully illustrates the history of Martineztown and the significant role the "Angeles of Charity" played in our states history.

+{% include aside.html
+  class="pullquote"
+  text=" 'In the late 19th century, New Mexico's growth was spurred by ranching, mining and the railroads.
+But in the years prior to and after statehood, the state's economy was driven by one thing: disease, tuberculosis in particular'." %} [^TBinNewMexico]

 {% include figure.html
   class="img-left"